 Do you plan to live in the Netherlands temporarily; you also should make an appointment with the municipality within 5 working days after your move.
 This is called a 'declaration of first registration'.

 Conditions for a declaration of first registration

 - In the next six months, you plan to live in the Netherlands for at least 4 months and your current address is in Leiden.

 - You have a valid residence permit or you are a citizen of a country in the European Economic Area or Switzerland.

-- You should make an appoint to go to the counter in person.
+- You should come to the counter in person.
 You will have to make an appointment first.

 Moving from the Netherlands Antilles?

-Are you moving to the Netherlands from the countries of Aruba, Curaçao and Sint Maarten or the special municipalities of Bonaire, Sint Eustatius or Saba?
+Are you moving to the Netherlands from the countries Aruba, Curaçao and Sint Maarten or the special municipalities of Bonaire, Sint Eustatius or Saba?
 Then you must be able to show a change of address notification to the municipality of Leiden.
-This is proof that you have deregistered from one of those countries or special municipalities.
-It shows that you are moving to the Netherlands.
+This will proof that you have deregistered from one of those countries or special municipalities.
+It confirms that you are moving to the Netherlands.